Departures: Group Size: Based on minimum of 2 passengers

 Tip: Reflect on your incredible experience and share your stories with fellow climbers!

-The total cost of climbing Kilimanjaro via the Lemosho Route depends on the group size and the services provided by the tour operator.
+The total cost of climbing Kilimanjaro via the Lemosho Route depends on the group size and the services provided by Mount Kilimanjaro Guide.
 Below is a typical price breakdown for the 8-day Lemosho Route:

 ---|---|---|